adamghill/githuber/readme.md

 # Summary
 Githuber is a command-line tool to handle keeping a large number of GitHub organization repositories up to date on your filesystem.
 There are also some reporting functions to get information about all of the repositories.
+This *will* clone all repositories to your filesystem.

 # Arguments
 - --help: list all of the possible arguments